Intestinal Health: 7 Foods That Are Bad For Your Gut

 6. Coffee and soda

-The high amounts of sugar and additives also interfere with intestinal health, sometimes producing diarrhea and serious abdominal pain.
+The high amounts of sugar and additives also interfere with intestinal health.
+It can sometimes lead to diarrhea and serious abdominal pain.
+What is more, if these beverages have artificial sweeteners, they kill the bacteria in your gut and damage your intestinal health.

 Check out this article: Discover: 6 Habits that Cause Abdominal Inflammation